Happenings at The Council on Recovery

-- The Council is home to more than 40 Twelve-Step meetings and other recovery groups every week.
+- The Council is home to many Twelve-Step meetings and other recovery groups every week.

-- We host regular yoga and meditation classes open to the public at no cost.
+- We host regular yoga classes open to the public at no cost.

 - The Sober Recreation Committee holds its movie nights and annual Addicted to Comedy show in our theater.